typemiguel/WalnutiQ/README.md

 If you are interested in becoming a researcher/developer, the only requirement is passion for applying brain models to solve real world problems.

-Here you will find code that allow you to build a partial human brain model, train it on input data, view its activity as text and visual output, and test its ability to recognize objects.
+Here you will find code that allows you to build a partial human brain model, train it on input data, view its activity as text and visual output, and test its ability to recognize objects.
 All of the code here supports modeling of the human brain at a high level of abstraction while still allowing user access to individual neuron properties.
-If you are lost please watch this [video playlist](http://www.youtube.com/playlist?list=PLPXsMt57rLtgddN0NQEmXP-FbF6wt2O-f) to become familiar with the neuroscience behind this repository.
+For more information please watch this [video playlist](http://www.youtube.com/playlist?list=PLPXsMt57rLtgddN0NQEmXP-FbF6wt2O-f) to become familiar with the neuroscience behind this repository.

 Most importantly, this research is made possible by the intelligent neuroscientists and engineers at the company [Numenta](http://numenta.org/).
-Numenta has designed a exciting new technology that accurately models layers 3 & 4 (out of 6 layers) in the human neocortex.
-They have generously released the pseudocode for their learning algorithms and this repository is an extended implementation of their algorithms using object-oriented programming.
-Make sure to read Numenta's great (but long) explanation of their research in this [white paper](https://db.tt/FuQWQuwE) to better understand the theory behind this repository.
+Numenta has designed a exciting new technology that accurately models layers 3 & 4 of the human neocortex.
+They have generously released the pseudocode for their learning algorithms, and this repository is an extended implementation of their algorithms using object-oriented programming.
+Make sure to read Numenta's great explanation of their research in this [white paper](https://db.tt/FuQWQuwE) to better understand the theory behind this repository.